Obstructive Sleep Apnea San Diego | Silenso Clinic

 Continuous positive air pressure (CPAP) treatment is always an option for those with OSA.
-However, many patients find the machine cumbersome and uncomfortable, which can also detract from sleep quality.
+However, many sleep apnea patients find the machine cumbersome and uncomfortable, which can also detract from sleep quality.
 If you find you’re not responding well to CPAP treatment, consider one of the following:

-A customized mouth guard sits in your mouth during sleep, which keeps the lower jaw forward and holds the airway open.
+For oral appliance therapy, customized mouth guard sits in your mouth during sleep, which keeps the lower jaw forward and holds the airway open.
 Dr Schalch Lepe is a founding partner of the Pneusomnia Clinic (link), which provides a holistic, multi-disciplinary approach to sleep disorders as well as the cutting-edge Vivos ® system for maxillary expansion.

 This device is surgically implanted beneath your clavicle and uses electrical impulses to stimulate the hypoglossal nerve.
 Simulation of your hypoglossal nerve moves the tongue and throat muscles into a position that helps open the airway and keeps it from collapsing.

 Minimally-invasive surgery can be an effective additional or alternative treatment for patients with OSA, including procedures such as AIRLIFT hyoid suspension, which can permanently restructure the tissues surrounding the airway to improve better airflow, breathing, and sleep quality.